• About Us

 9. Hang things from the ceiling

-Here at Clutter Keeper®, we are huge fans of hanging things up.
-Blame our Deluxe Hanging Gift Wrap Organizer, but we know how much room it saves!
+Here at Clutter KeeperĀ®, we are huge fans of hanging things up.

 All you need to hang things from the ceiling is some twine and baskets.
 This tutorial from Kenarry shows you how to do macrame that will hold plants.
 You can take this tutorial and modify it to hold other things too, such as boxes of pens, remotes, or extra batteries.